- As low as $267/Night

 About the Area

 Located in Myrtle Beach, this condo is on the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Alligator Adventure and Cane Patch Par 3 & Driving Range are also worth visiting.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
 Take an opportunity to explore the area for water adventures such as swimming and other activities like golfing.

 Special Instructions